 Load the pistol with a full magazine of ammunition and then fire the full load into a bullet trap or other suitable device.
-Note any failure to eject and whether the slide remains open after the last round.
+Note any failure to eject, if any ejected cases hit the shooter, and whether the slide remains open after the last round.